 Return of Barry Allen

-During the Christmas Christmas Eve, Wally Linda enjoyed it together in Jay's house, with him and his wife Joan.
+On Christmas Eve, Wally and Linda enjoyed a get together at Jay Garrick's house, with Jay and his wife Joan.
 As someone knocks on the door, everybody is shocked to see Barry Allen alive and saying hi.

 A week later, Jay and Hal Jordan (the Green Lantern) visited Barry.
 According to him, Barry came back into his human form during Wally's fight with Doctor Alchemy.
 He could not remember who he is until he visited Flash Museum and stole one of the older Flash costumes he found there and the next thing he did was found Jay and Wally.
 While Wally is very skeptical about Barry's return, according to Hal's ring, Barry is telling the truth.